kkulhavi/products_2021/README.md

 # products_2021
-# this app is made for learning purpose
+# this application is made for learning purposes